cyclus/cyclus.github.com/source/kernel/build_from_source.rst

 Unfamiliar with git and Github?
 -------------------------------

-For the Git uninitiated, one must perform the following steps to acquire |cyclus|:
+For the git uninitiated, one must perform the following steps to acquire |cyclus|:

-  #. `Set Up Git`_ shows one how to set up SSH keys and Git user info
+  #. `Set Up git`_ shows one how to set up SSH keys and git user info
   #.
 Fork the |cyclus| repository, as shown in `Fork A Repo`_

 Note that each |cyclus| repository has **two** branches: